trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - 149.154.166.110
 - 162.254.34.31

----

-## MITRE ATT&CK Mapping

-The observed network activity was mapped to the MITRE ATT&CK framework to classify adversary behavior using an industry-standard knowledge base.
-Rather than simply identifying suspicious traffic, MITRE ATT&CK provides standardized techniques that describe how attackers communicate, move data, and accomplish objectives during an intrusion.
-Mapping the observed evidence to MITRE ATT&CK allows analysts to document incidents consistently, understand attacker behavior, and develop detection and response strategies based on recognized adversary techniques.

-### T1071.004 – DNS

-The compromised workstation generated multiple DNS queries to resolve external domains before establishing outbound network communications.
-Analysis of the packet capture identified requests for domains including `api.telegram.org`, `eraqron.shop`, `firebasestorage.googleapis.com`, and other external infrastructure.
-These DNS lookups demonstrate the malware's reliance on domain name resolution to locate remote systems prior to communication.
-Mapping this activity to T1071.004 documents the use of DNS as part of the malware's communication process and highlights infrastructure that can be monitored or blocked during future detection efforts.

-### T1071.001 – Application Layer Protocol

-Following DNS resolution, the infected workstation communicated with external infrastructure using application-layer protocols observed within the packet capture.
-HTTP requests retrieved remote resources, while SMTP communications were used to transmit information from the compromised system.
-Because HTTP and SMTP are legitimate protocols commonly permitted through firewalls, attackers frequently abuse them to blend malicious traffic with normal network activity.
-The observed communications align with MITRE ATT&CK Technique T1071.001 because the malware relied on standard application-layer protocols to conduct its network operations.

-### T1041 – Exfiltration Over C2 Channel

 ## MITRE ATT&CK Mapping

 The observed network behaviors were mapped to the MITRE ATT&CK framework to classify techniques identified during the network forensic investigation.